 Stephanie Twitty Carmon has over twenty-five years of experience as a Special Education Teacher, School Administrator, and District-Level Support Leader for Teacher Effectiveness.
 She is currently a Public Health Analyst at the Centers for Disease Control (CDC) with the research team of RTI International on the Study to Explore Early Development (SEED).
 It is the largest study in the United States to help identify factors that may put children at risk for Autism Spectrum Disorders and other developmental disabilities.
-Disclosure: Stephanie Twitty Carmon has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.Staff Writer: Nellie Galindo, MSW, MSPH
+Disclosure: Stephanie Twitty Carmon has no Relevant Financial or Non-Financial Relationship with ineligible companies to disclose.Staff Writer: Nellie Galindo, MSW, MSPH

 Nellie Galindo received her Masters of Social Work and Masters of Science in Public Health from the University of North Carolina at Chapel Hill.
 She has worked with individuals with disabilities in several different settings, including working as a direct service provider for individuals with mental illness and leading a youth program for young adults with disabilities.
 She has facilitated and created trainings for individuals with intellectual and developmental disabilities in the areas of self-advocacy, healthy relationships, sexual health education, and violence and abuse prevention.
 Mrs. Galindo has worked in state government assisting individuals with disabilities obtain accessible health information in their communities, as well as utilizing the Americans with Disabilities Act to ensure equal access to healthcare services.
-Disclosure: Nellie Galindo, MSW, MSPH has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.
+Disclosure: Nellie Galindo, MSW, MSPH has no Relevant Financial or Non-Financial Relationship with ineligible companies to disclose.

 Access to over 1,450 courses!
 Access to 1,450+ courses for one low price.